Hejtmus/svelte-fullpage/README.md

 	import FullpageSection from 'svelte-fullpage/src/FullpageSection.svelte'
 	import FullpageSlide from 'svelte-fullpage/src/FullpageSlide.svelte';

-    //Include all titles of your sections, this is also used as number that indicate count of sections const sections = [
+    //Optional, include all titles of your sections, this is also used as number that indicate count of sections const sections = [
         'Home',
         'History',
         'Present',
         'Future'
     ];
-    //Have to set to 0 (or section you wish to display as default), otherwise section will not display let activeSection = 0;

     //Same mechanics as in sections
     const slides = [